 Here are a few tricks that can help alleviate different injuries to keep you moving forward!

 If you are dealing with an injury, sleeping on the right bed and in the right position is important.
 We spend so much time in bed, it’s amazing how sleeping the wrong way can aggravate an injury.
-Here are a few examples how I prefer sleeping with different injuries.
+Here are a few examples of how I prefer sleeping with different injuries.

 Back injuries- Sleep on a firmer bed, possibly memory foam.
 Sleep on your side with your knees tucked up toward your chest and your lower back rounded.
 You can put a pillow in between your legs for added support.
 If you sleep on your back, adding a pillow or two under your knees can help keep the natural curve of your lower back and pressure off your injury.